10 Ways to Stick to a Healthy Eating Plan

 When I stopped eating packed foods I lost 6-7 lbs in a couple of months, without any other dietary changes or workout.

 This was my first step to healthy eating.

 2. Prepare Your Own Meals and Keep It Simple

-You need to do two things.
+You need to do two things:

+Firstly, cook your food at home.
 Preparing your own meal actually reduces the appetite.

 Secondly, make simple food that doesn’t require a fancy recipe or a long list of ingredients.